firebolt-db/godocs/docs/Overview/billing.md

 The **Standard** edition is best for teams seeking a low-cost entry point without the need to manage compute infrastructure.
 It offers high performance with sub-second query latency, flexible compute scaling within a single cluster.
 Security features include Role-Based Access Control (RBAC), single sign-on (SSO), multi-factor authentication (MFA), and audit logging. **Standard** includes a flexible compute option that is optimized for either storage or for compute.
 Firebolt manages your compute infrastructure, software maintenance, and upgrades.

 **Enterprise** edition**
 The **Enterprise** edition is designed for organizations that need advanced security, compliance, and automatic compute scaling.
-It includes all the features in the **Standard** edition, plus multi-cluster scaling, auto-scaling for concurrency, [AWS PrivateLink]({% link Guides/security/privatelink.md %}), and compliance support such as HIPAA and GDPR.
+It includes all the features in the **Standard** edition, plus multi-cluster scaling, auto-scaling for concurrency, [AWS PrivateLink]({% link Guides/security/privatelink.md %}), and HIPAA compliance support.

 **Dedicated edition**
 The **Dedicated** edition is ideal for organizations that require high levels of security and isolation, such as those operating in government clouds.
 It includes all the features in the **Enterprise** edition, plus complete data isolation on a single-tenant infrastructure, offering the highest level of security.

 ### Fully-managed pricing model

-Firebolt pricing is based on compute usage and data storage.
 The total cost for Firebolt’s fully-managed editions consists of a **cost for data storage** plus a **cost for compute usage**.
 The compute usage cost depends on the type of engine that you select: compute-optimized or storage-optimized.

 <br>
 <img src="../../assets/images/compute-usage-cost.png" width="700"/>